History of English land law: Conveyancing and registration

 First, there was increasing pressure to dismantle the privileges of the landed aristocracy.
 This included the view that all land should be put on a register, so as to ease its ability to be marketed.
-The Land Transfer Act 1875 introduced a voluntary system, but it was not taken up.
+The Land Transfer Act 1875 (38 & 39 Vict. c.
+87) introduced a voluntary system, but it was not taken up.
 After the 1906 general election the new Chancellor of the Exchequer, David Lloyd George, in his People's Budget of 1909 introduced a tax on land to force it onto the market.
 This provoked a constitutional crisis, as the hereditary House of Lords vetoed it, forcing fresh elections.
-But the Liberal government was returned and it abolished the Lords right of veto in the Parliament Act 1911.
+But the Liberal government was returned and it abolished the Lords right of veto in the Parliament Act 1911 (1 & 2 Geo.
+5. c.
+13).
 By then, land registration reforms were a minor political issue and only really opposed by solicitors who earned sizeable conveyancing fees.
-Eventually, the Land Registration Act 1925 required any dealing with property triggered compulsory registration.
+Eventually, the Land Registration Act 1925 (15 & 16 Geo.
+5. c.
+21) required any dealing with property triggered compulsory registration.